 The 1.6 weeks (or eight days if you work full-time) that the UK adds to this statutory leave may be carried over if agreed with your employer.
 However, this is not an automatic right.

 *The coronavirus crisis has altered the way that employees can take their annual during 2021 and 2022.
 Click on the article below to find out more.

 Exceptions to the law

-If you have holiday carry over as a result of being on maternity, paternity or adoption leave, then you can carry the entire amount over.
+If you have holiday carry over due to being on maternity, paternity or adoption leave, you can carry the entire amount over.